 You will receive your first report for Phase 2 in June.
 This report will be newly re-designed to be more user-friendly and efficient.

 We are happy to announce that the APP web portal will be available to all APP customers in March 2018.
 Apart from viewing your current and past shadow bills electronically, the APP web portal also provides insights on your energy consumption, information about APP rates, the number of days this season with each rate and tips on managing your energy.
 Visit AlectraUtilities.com/AdvantagePower/Portal to create an account.
 You will need a copy of your Alectra bill the first time that you log into the portal.

-Apart from the potential bill savings, you may also receive one of the two thermostat incentives available to APP participants.
+Apart from the potential bill savings, you may also receive a free direct-installed Energate Foundation thermostat.

-Yes, you are still eligible to participate in the APP program, however you are not eligible to receive the $75 incentive.
+Yes, you are still eligible to participate in the APP program.
 You may still enjoy the other benefits of being in the program like potential bill savings.

 You can access your Energate thermostat through the MyEnergate portal.
 The MyEnergate portal offers you full web-based control to monitor and manage your thermostat and other enrolled devices, view analysis and current weather conditions.
 To access the portal: